Perfect bidder collusion through bribe and request: A separating equilibrium

 \section{A separating equilibrium}

 Suppose there exists a separating equilibrium in which bidder 1's request is not greater than his own valuation.
-We assume that bidder 2 is willing to accept a proposal if she is indifferent between accepting and rejecting it.\footnote{Accepting the proposal in this case is a best response (i.e., there is no profitable deviation).} In the equilibrium, upon receiving a separating proposal $(b,r)$ from type $v_1$, for bidder 2, accepting $b$ gives a payoff of $b $, accepting $r$ gives a payoff of $v_2-r$ and rejecting the proposal gives a payoff of $v_2-v_1$.
-Thus, if $r\le v_1$, it is optimal for bidder 2 to accept $b$ if $v_2\le b+r$ and accept $r$ if $v_2> b+r$.\footnote{Although type $v_2=b+r$ is indifferent between accepting $b$ and accepting $r$, for simplicity we assume she accepts $b$ when she accepts the proposal.} The expected payoff of bidder 1 with valuation $v_1$ from a separating proposal $(b,r)$ with $r\le v_1$ is $\pi(v_1,b,r)=F_2(b+r)(v_1-b)+ (1-F_2(b+r))r$, which can be rewritten as
+We assume that bidder 2 is willing to accept a proposal if she is indifferent between accepting and rejecting it.
+In the equilibrium, upon receiving a separating proposal $(b,r)$ from type $v_1$, for bidder 2, accepting $b$ gives a payoff of $b $, accepting $r$ gives a payoff of $v_2-r$, and rejecting the proposal gives a payoff of $v_2-v_1$.
+Thus, if $r\le v_1$, it is optimal for bidder 2 to accept $b$ if $v_2\le b+r$ and accept $r$ if $v_2> b+r$.\footnote{Although type $v_2=b+r$ is indifferent between accepting $b$ and accepting $r$, for simplicity we let her accept $b$ when she accepts the proposal.} That is, if bidder 1 requests no more than his own valuation, then the best response of bidder 2 is to always agree to collude.
+If her valuation is low, she accepts the bribe; if her valuation is high, she accepts the request.
+These characterizations lay the foundation for our subsequent analysis of the collusive equilibrium.
+Following the cutoff strategy of bidder 2, the expected payoff of bidder 1 with valuation $v_1$ from a separating proposal $(b,r)$ with $r\le v_1$ is $\pi(v_1,b,r)=F_2(b+r)(v_1-b)+ (1-F_2(b+r))r$, which can be rewritten as

 For convenience of exposition, let $v^1$ be the smallest value such that, if it exists,

 and thus $F_2(b(v^1)+v^1)=1$.
 To save notation, we let $\pi(v_1)\equiv\pi(v_1,b(v_1),r(v_1))$.